ChristinaLK/blog/content/pull-requests-squash.md

 * http://davidwalsh.name/squash-commits-git

 <a name="commentary">[1]</a>  I consider this a "bonus points" git
-feature.
+practice.
 It's usually too fussy for me, but has its moments of utility.
 So here we are.

 <a name="clopen">[2]</a> For the mathematically minded among you, this